chapel-lang/chapel/doc/rst/language/evolution.rst

 Fortran, and Matlab.
 Since half of these languages used 0-based indexing and the other half used 1-based, there didn't seem to be an obvious best answer.
-In the end, we decided to go with 1-based indexing based on the argument that we were striving to create a productive language, and that counting from 1 is arguably most natural for most people.
+In the end, we decided to go with 1-based indexing on the argument that we were striving to create a productive language, and that counting from 1 is arguably most natural for most people.

 Over time, however, the vast majority of newer languages that we look to for users or inspiration—most notably Python, Swift, and Rust—have been almost exclusively 0-based.
-Meanwhile, the number of notable 1-based languages has been nearly stagnant.
+Meanwhile, very few notable new languages have used 1-based indexing.

 Furthermore, when polled, the vast majority of active Chapel users expressed a strong preference for 0-based programming, given the